Path Integral Confined Dirac Fermions in a Constant Magnetic Field: Acknowledgments

 \section{Acknowledgments}

-A.M and A.J thank the Deanship of Scientific Research at King Faisal University for funding this research number (140233).
-The authors are very grateful to Dr T. Sbeouelji for numerous helpful discussions and assistant.
+A.M and A.J acknowledge the financial support from King Faisal University.
+The present work was done under Project Number 140233, `Path Integral Techniques for Interacting Dirac Particles'.
+A.M and A.J are very grateful to T. Sbeouelji for numerous helpful discussions and assistant.